Conserved quantities and integrability for massless spinning particles in general relativity: Integrability

 \section{Integrability}

-In this section, we discuss the integrability of the spin Hall equations \eqref{eq:SHE} in $4$-dimensional spacetimes that admit two Killing vectors and a CKY tensor.
-This covers the Pleba\'nski--Demia\'nski class of spacetimes with aligned matter and the Ovcharenko--Podolsk\'y spacetimes with non-aligned matter.
+In this section, we discuss the integrability of the spin Hall equations \eqref{eq:SHE} in four-dimensional spacetimes that admit two Killing vectors $k^\mu$ and $\ell^\mu$ and a CKY tensor $h_{\mu \nu}$.
+Furthermore, we assume that the Killing vectors are orthogonal and linearly independent and that the Lie commutation relations in \cref{eq: KVT SN comm,eq: h Lie deriv} hold.
+This covers the Pleba\'nski--Demia\'nski class of spacetimes with aligned matter and the Ovcharenko--Podolsk\'y spacetimes with nonaligned matter.
 We expect this to also hold more generally for all type D spacetimes.
 However, to show the functional independence of the constants of motion, we need the specific line element \eqref{eq: PD met} with arbitrary metric functions $\Omega(r,y)$, $\Delta_r(r)$ and $\Delta_y(y)$.

 For the case of massive spinning particles, the MPD equations under the Tulczyjew--Dixon SSC (and also including terms quadratic in spin) have been shown to be completely integrable in Kerr spacetimes \cite{Ramond_2025}.
 This result follows the definition of complete integrability in the sense of Liouville and Arnold \cite{JMPA_1855_1_20__137_0,arnold2006} (see also Refs. \cite{Frolov2017,PhysRevD.78.064028} for the definition of complete integrability in a general relativistic context).
 Furthermore, a perturbative notion of integrability \cite{PhysRevD.103.064066,fasano2006analytical} has been used in \cite{Ramond_2025}.
 This is unavoidable in all discussions of spinning particles in general relativity, since the MPD equations are viewed as providing small corrections to geodesic motion and terms of a certain high order in the multipole expansion need to be ignored to close the system.
 Also, as discussed in the previous section, some conservation laws only hold approximately.